omaralotabi/cpuschedular/README.md

-till now just the FCFS function is working I'm still working on the other functions, I'm about to finish the non-preemptive SJF, non-preemptive Priority.
+Now there are three working functions FCFS,non-preemptive SJF and non-preemptive Priority, I'm still working on the other functions.